Site Maintenance Alert

 You probably will, but you should contact the agency responsible for issuing building permits in your specific city or county to determine your local requirements.
 Typically, contractors will handle this responsibility on behalf of customers..

 Qualified contractors are your key to getting the most productive solar energy system for your home or business.
 Choose a reputable installer by interviewing and obtaining bids from at least three potential installers before making your selection.

-The California Energy Commission Web site contains a list of registered solar installers eligible to apply for CSI rebates as does California Solar Statistics.
+The California Energy Commission website contains a list of registered solar installers, as does California Solar Statistics.

 All systems must be installed in conformance with the manufacturer’s specifications and with all applicable electrical and building code standards.

 Please find more information on NEM at sce.com/nem